 There are multiple ways of adding value to properties, for example, adding an extension or revamping the kitchen, and you might also find that your mortgage payments are lower than the rental fees for a property of the same size in the same neighborhood.

-Buying involves a long-term commitment and you’ll be paying a lot more up-front, but it enables you to enhance the value of your estate and, hopefully, to make money on your investment in the future.
+Buying involves a long-term commitment, and you’ll be paying a lot more up-front, but it enables you to enhance the value of your estate and, hopefully, make money on your investment in the future.